 The Queensland Government created MAIC in 1994 to oversee the Compulsory third-party insurance scheme, including managing Motor Accident Insurance and Nominal Defendant finances.

-The chief purpose of MAIC is to offer financial assistance to people who have incurred losses due to a motor vehicle accident, like medical expenses, lost wages, and vehicle damage.
-Furthermore, A mix of government grants and contributions from the insurance sector funds this statutory organisation.
+The chief purpose of MAIC is to offer financial assistance to people who have incurred losses due to a motor vehicle accident, such as medical expenses, lost wages, and vehicle damage.
+Furthermore, this statutory organisation is funded by a mix of government grants and contributions from the insurance sector.

 Which Vehicles are Exempt from CTP Insurance?